Last updated on February 22nd, 2021

 The calendar above should show you a choice of dates.
 I propose you book yourself onto the first suitable date, and later, come back and book another if you think that would help.
 Some parents find one session gave them what they needed, while others have been pleased to come back several times: the content is roughly the same each time but I vary the details to suit people's needs.

 Who is it for?

-Parents / carers of a child or young person with an eating disorder.
+Parents / carers of a child or young person with an eating disorder, living at home (or who is coming back home for support).
 Grandparents, aunts, uncles, also very welcome, as parents need all the help they can get.
 For this reason, feel free to invite them and give them the zoom link — I don't expect extra payment.